A testimony from a My Little LambTM staff member

 The body of Christ, i.e., the community of believers, is a beautiful and precious gift.
 Therefore, let us take some time to express our love and gratitude to our family and friends, and let us give thanks to our Heavenly Father, who is all-powerful, all-knowing, and all-loving.

 We would love to hear from you and the things you are thankful for.
-Feel free to comment in the comment section below.
+Please feel free to write to us here.
 We are here to share your joy and your pain, and to pray for you.